singingwolfboy/flask-dance/docs/storages.rst

             os.remove(self.filepath)

-Then, just create an instance of your storage and assign it to the :attr:`backend` attribute of your blueprint, and Flask-Dance will use it.
+Then, just create an instance of your storage and assign it to the :attr:`storage` attribute of your blueprint, and Flask-Dance will use it.

 .. _ORM: https://docs.python.org/3.4/howto/webservers.html#data-persistence